HabanaAI/Model-References/PyTorch/computer_vision/segmentation/Unet/README.md

 **Run training on 1 HPU:**

 **NOTE:** The following commands use PyTorch Lightning by default.
-To use media loader on Gaudi2, add `--habana_loader` to the run commands.
+To use media loader on Gaudi 2, add `--habana_loader` to the run commands.

 - UNet2D in torch.compile mode, BF16 mixed precision, batch size 64, fold 0: